Justice and Corrections section

 Supporting the extension of State authority throughout the country

-Reforming of the penitentiary system
+Reforming the penitentiary system

 Capacity building and training of human resources